 In summer of 2019, PREPA released an IRP with various scenarios for modernizing the grid, each of which would cost upwards of \$14 billion out of the \$40 billion allocated for recovery.
-Part of PREPA's plan is to outsource the transmission and distribution to a consortium of companies.
+As part of PREPA's its plan is to, PREPA outsourced the transmission and distribution of power energy to a consortium of companies.
 PREPA's IRP, its preferred plan, called for between 3.5 gigawatts (GW) and 3.9 gigawatts (GW) of new solar to be installed by 2025.
 In the next five (5) years, by 2025, however, it called for the installation of infrastructure and power plant renovations to accommodate 2.2 GW of liquefied natural gas (LNG).
 The plan also includes the installation of three (3) offshore receiving stations for the import of LNG.
 Presumably this infrastructure would be supported by long term contracts to import LNG.